 Further information on the Lab is available on the following websites:

-Institute for Spatial and Landscape Development IRL (D-BAUG):
+Institute of Spatial and Landscape Development IRL (D-BAUG):

-Prof. Adrienne Grêt-Regamey, Planning of Landscape and Urban Systems PLUS,
+Adrienne Grêt-Regamey, Planning of Landscape and Urban Systems (PLUS),

 Dr. Ulrike Wissen Hayek